 My mind became a prison of a constant barrage of negative narratives that seemed to be so true and valid.

-My ED robbed me of experiences of growth and opportunities to love myself and to be loved.
+My eating disorder robbed me of experiences of growth and opportunities to love myself and to be loved.

 Now, 6 years into recovery, that prison seems more like a hospital.
 A place where I am still barraged with those negative narratives but am taking the time to nourish myself, to be kind and to allow healing.